 For this exercise, we are going to work from a photograph and use the Mammoth Memory grid method to copy it onto our work.
 We can then apply paint in the characteristic style Manet used.

 When selecting a subject, think about Manet's paintings.
 There were almost always people included, whether it be a crowd or just the main sitters, and a somewhat busy background.
 Aim to find a photograph, or sit looking at a view with these traits.
 We have found a photograph of some people chatting in the street, reflecting the sense of social interaction present in Manet's work.

 Get your photograph ready and set up your paints and canvas/paper.
 Grid up your photograph and the canvas using Mammoth Memory Art's grid technique.

 Once you have added the grid, you can use it to draw in the key features to help you decide which areas to paint in which colours.
 This doesn't have to be too detailed but the grid will help with composition, ensuring features are in the correct place.

-The best place to start when painting in this style is to block in the colours, filling the canvas with an underpainting to show the composition you want.
-This doesn't have to be detailed, its blocky and expressive.
+The best place to start when painting in this style is with the blocking-in of the colours, filling the canvas with an underpainting to show the composition you want.
+This doesn't have to be detailed, it's blocky and expressive.
 If you are less confident, thin the paint down a little in order to lightly block the sections in.